giancake/CEN-6930/MY-REPORT.md

 # Wilders Prompt Engeering Lab

-1- In This Lab we seek to execute  simple programming Lab for exercising Ollama, Prompt Engineering, and coding of GenAI Pipelines.
-This Lab is a hands-on experiences with diverse techniques around Prompt Engineering to get thinking about different Prompts, Pipelines, and Models
+In This Lab we seek to execute different Prompting Techniques in our Prompting Lab and test the Ollama local installs and the FAU open-webui servers.
+We will do the requierment analysis for using Prompt Engineering to find out our best solution description, making use of the GenAI Pipelines.
+This Lab is a hands-on experiences with diverse techniques around Prompt Engineering to get thinking about different Prompts, Pipelines, and Models.

 <!-- WHEN APPLICABLE, REMOVE THE COMMENT MARK AND COMPLETE
 This is a response to the Assignment part of the COURSE.